Combination Networks with End-user-caches: Novel Achievable and Converse Bounds under Uncoded Cache Placement: Introduction

 \subsection{Paper Organization}

 The rest of the paper is organized as follows.
-Section~\ref{sec:model} presents the system model.
-Section~\ref{sec:outer bound} introduces the main results on the outer bounds.
-Section~\ref{sec:general inner bound} presents the first novel achievable scheme while Section~\ref{sec:further improvement} presents the improved achievable scheme based on interference elimination.
-Section~\ref{sec:performance ana} analyses the achieved max link-loads by the proposed achievable schemes.
-Finally, Section~\ref{sec:numerical} compares by numerical results the proposed bounds to existing ones while some technical proofs are relegated to the Appendix.
+Section~\ref{sec:model} presents the system model and some relevant past results.
+Section~\ref{sec:main results} introduces our main results.
+Section~\ref{sec:general inner bound} provides the proofs of the proposed novel delivery schemes.
+Section~\ref{sec:outer bound} provides the proofs of the converse bounds.
+Section~\ref{sec:conclusion and future work} concludes the paper.
+Some technical proofs are relegated in Appendix.